esthermm/stock-logistics-warehouse/stock_inventory_preparation_filter/README.rst

 It also allows to make an inventory based on scanned products, adding a line with product code and quantity.

+It also includes an option to prepare inventory with products with no quants.

 Usage
 =====